taopad/rewards-cli/README.md

 ## Create a whitelist

-Queries the current snapshot from the graph and make a whitelist of tpad holders with the given min balance for the given launchpad.
+Queries the current snapshot from the graph and make a whitelist of tpad holders for the given launchpad.
+The total allocations value is shared among all taopad holders, linearly.
 An optional block number can be given to snapshot a specific block.
 Outputs the data required to update the launchpad contract.

-`docker run --rm -it taopad:rewards whitelist:new chain_id launchpad_address min_tpad_balance_in_wei block_number?`
+`docker run --rm -it taopad:rewards whitelist:new chain_id launchpad_address total_allocations_in_wei block_number?`

 ## Get whitelist data